Home / friendly / processed / condiments / Is Hummus Keto-Friendly?

 Is Hummus Keto-Friendly?

 According to the USDA National Nutrient Database, a standard serving of hummus (approximately 100g) contains 9.5g net carbs.
-This fact falls hard on the face of a ketogenic diet, intentionally low in carbohydrates.
-To put into perspective, most individuals following a standard ketogenic diet aim to keep their daily carbohydrate intake below 20-50g, depending on personal variance.
+This makes it very hard to include hummus in a strict keto diet.
+To put into perspective, most individuals following a standard keto aim to keep their daily carbohydrate intake below 20-50g, depending on personal variance.

 Nutritional Snapshot of Hummus